paoloxide/HCM_MDApplication/README.md

-# HCM_MDApplication
+# HCM_Selenium
-Repository for Java application for Manage Department configuration
+Repository for the application to invoke selenium.